 We encourage our participants to educate themselves on the history of the land we will be running on as well as the history of the land where you train and call home.

-it is the responsibility of each racers to not only train and prepare adequately, but also know their limits and cease to participate if it means putting themselves (and therefore those that would come to their aid) at risk.
-While we will be providing a beautiful marked course and Aid at Powissett Lodge, ultimately you are responsible for yourself out there on the course.
-While each loop of 5 miles seems relatively short, this could take a tired runner hours at night.
+it is the responsibility of all participants to not only train and prepare adequately, but to also know their limits and cease to participate if it means putting themselves (and therefore those that would come to their aid) at risk.
+While we will be providing a beautiful marked course and top notch aid station, ultimately you are responsible for yourself out there on the course.
+While each loop of 5 miles may seem relatively short, this could take a tired runner hours at night.
 Be prepared.
 Train with and know your own cold weather gear needs.
 You may be facing extended time in below freezing temperatures, so become experienced taking care of yourself in adverse weather conditions before race day.
 The list of required gear exists for a reason, and that reason is survival.
-In the harsh temperatures and conditions of the event, an injury can very quickly turn into a life or death situation without the proper supplies - even though we are just minutes from downtown Boston.
+In the harsh temperatures and conditions of the event, an injury can very quickly turn into a life or death situation without the proper supplies, even if we are just minutes from downtown Boston.

 Required Gear (will be checked at check in):

 ALL runners for ALL races will be required to have in their possession at ALL times during the race: